whowell1/whowell1github.io/content/en/blog/Containers.md

 Time namespace: Imagine for this trip there are time-sensitive events that everyone has to go to but you have a habit of being late.
 So to avoid running late you set your clock in your room 15 minutes earlier than the normal time.
 Similarly, processes in this namespace can have different time settings than the underlying host.

-User Namespace: Consider this a room where you and your friends (users) in the house have their own keys and access privileges.
-Each person can access certain rooms based on their keys, but they can't access rooms they don't have keys for.
-To further break down the example, you will only have access to your room when you lock the door, not your friend's.
-Similarly, processes within a user namespace have their own isolated user and group IDs, separate from the IDs in the rest of the system.

 Network namespace: Imagine this as a basement in the Airbnb with its own utilities such as electricity, water, and internet connection.
 Each bathroom represents a namespace as each bathroom has isolated plumbing and lights that serve the needs of each friend.
 The flooding of one bathroom will not make the bathrooms in the Airbnb unusable.
 Similarly, processes within a network namespace have their own isolated network configuration, like network interfaces that provide security, resource management, and isolation for its processes.